 After this, we tell the Docker image to run all the rest commands as

 nginx user which is included in the official image.
-You can, of course, create another user here and set the ownership of files for it but I’ve chosen the easier way.
+You can create another user here and set the ownership of files for it but I've chosen the easier way.
 Folder

-/usr/share/nginx/html is the standard directory for nginx sites defined in our configuration and simple enough to remember.
+/usr/share/nginx/html is the standard directory for nginx sites defined in our configuration and easy enough to remember.